-First produced commercially in the late 1920s, polyvinyl chloride, or PVC, has become one of the most widely used polymers in the world.
-Due to its versatility, PVC is used across a broad range of industrial, technical and everyday applications from window profiles and pipes to credit cards and blood bags.
+Polyvinyl chloride, or PVC, is one of the most widely used polymers in the world.
+Because it is so versatile, PVC is used extensively in a broad range of industrial, technical and everyday applications.

-A unique advantage of PVC compared to other materials is the possibility of changing the formulation, to improve the safety and eco-efficiency of the final product, while maintaining the same level of technical performance.
+A unique advantage of PVC is the possibility is its ability to enable inovation: its formula can be changed to produce new applications with improved safety and eco-efficiency, while maintaining the same level of technical performance.